cyberbotics/webots-doc/guide/transfer-to-your-own-robot.md

 develop a remote control system.
 In this case, your control program runs on the computer, but instead of sending commands to and reading sensor data from the simulated robot, it sends commands to and reads sensor data from the real robot.
-Developing such a remote control system can be achieved in a very simple way by writing your own implementation of the Webots API functions as a small library.
+Developing such a remote control system can be achieved in a very simple manner by writing your own implementation of the Webots API functions as a small library.
 For example, you will probably have to implement the `wb_differential_wheels_set_speed()` function to send a specific command to the